-Figure 13: Photograph of partially rehabilitated Rietkuil Tailings Storage Facility as seen from the Southern PV1 site.
+Figure 13: Zoomed photograph of partially rehabilitated Rietkuil Tailings Storage Facility as seen from the Hartbeesfontein.

 5.2.5 Other Renewable Energy Projects

 Figure 14: Map depicting DEA Renewable Energy project status.

 Even though the area does fall within a REDZ area, there are no other renewable energy projects located within the ZVI that would result is cumulative visual issues associated with landscape cluttering.